xparq/Out_of_Nothing/README.txt

 ??
 For quite a while, the static-linked exe was pretty small, <300K.
 Then
 	I haven't checked for a while, and when I added sound, that made it ~2MB immediately.
-Then, even if I removed all the SFML sound code, the exe was still >800K!
+Then, even if I removed all the SFML sound code, the exe was still >800K (built from scratch)!
 Why?!

 ??
 Why the hell was the static-built exe EVEN SMALLER THAN THE DLL BUILD?!
-	(Only when built with no audio, and in the early 300K days, always fully rebuilt with a single CL command from the old batch files.)
+	(Only when built with no audio, and in the early 300K days; always fully rebuilt with a single CL command in the old batch files.)

 ??
 Why the hell was there a significant difference between a static exe size
-	when built with a single CL command (bigger), and when built from separate .obj modules (smaller)?!
+	when built with a single CL command, and when built from separate .obj modules?!
 (Using the same CL options.)

 MISC.: